 SSDI “Grid Rules”

 Social Security has special disability rules the older you are.
 They look at a chart known as the Medical-Vocational guidelines to evaluate your claim called the “grid rules.”
 The grid rules make it easier for older people to win their case.
 Social Security considers your age, education and work background.
 The older you are, the easier it can be to win your case.
-Call us now if you are Veteran and Want to Receive both VA and SSDI.
+Call us now if you are a Veteran and Want to Receive both VA and SSDI.

 Example 1: applying the grid rules for veterans over age 50